fvangef/mlgsc/README.md

     the *test sequence*, while all the remaining sequences form the *training set*.
 The test sequence is thus **not** part of the training set;
-2. Build a classifier using the training set and the tree;
+2. Train a model using the training set and the tree;
-3. Classify the test sequence using the classifier.
+3. Classify the test sequence using the model.

 This form of cross-validation where the test set contains one datum and the training set contains all other data is called *Leave-one-out*.
-This procedure is repeated a certain number of times (by default, one hundred - the number can be changed with option `-r`).
+This procedure is repeated a certain number of times (by default, one hundred
+- the number can be changed with option `-r`).

 Let's try this: